-It is important to note that not only will your ad be displayed on what Google decides as a relevant variation, but you may also be wasting your valuable PPC budget for your ad to be displayed on many irrelevant variations of your keyword.
+It is important to note that broad match can waste valuable PPC budget by displaying your ad on irrelevant variations of your keyword.

 For example, imagine that you own a clothing boutique that sells a wonderful variety of blue jeans at a shop in Orange County.
 If your selected keyword is “Blue Jeans Orange County,” Google may interpret your keyword for these potential search matches:

 “Orange Jeans Blue County”